-Fig. 4-7: Command window with Vacuum Gripper node - Grip node
+Fig. 4-8: Command window with the control of four Vacuum Grippers at the same time

-- In the Command window, tap the Grip tile - Tap the Advanced settings checkbox - Tap the textbox next to Maximum level and use the numpad to enter a value between 0% and 100% - Tap the textbox next to Minimum level and use the numpad to enter a value between 0% and the maximum vacuum level - Tap the textbox next to Timeout and use the numpad to enter a value between 0 and 25,500 ms. - The user can program using the object detection feature by ticking the Wait for object detected.
+- In the Command window, tap the Grip tab. - Tap the Advanced settings checkbox - Tap the textbox next to Maximum level and use the numpad to enter a value between 0% and 100% - Tap the textbox next to Minimum level and use the numpad to enter a value between 0% and the maximum vacuum level - Tap the textbox next to Timeout and use the numpad to enter a value between 0 and 25,500 ms. - The user can program using the object detection feature by ticking the Wait for object detected.

 Functionality name Description Release Toggles to the Release mode.
 Advanced Settings Manual mode selector: allows the user to set the maximum/minimum vacuum distribution levels, the timeout as well as the continuous mode.
 This mode allows a complete customization of the vacuum distribution to meet the user's specific application needs.
 Maximum Level Maximum vacuum distribution level.
 The vacuum gripper stops the suction at the reach of this value.
 The suction will start again when the vacuum level will reach the minimum value.
 Minimum Level Minimum vacuum distribution level.
 The vacuum gripper will start the suction once the vacuum level reaches this value.

-Timeout Period after which a gripper error is generated.
+Functionality name Description Timeout Period after which a gripper error is generated.
 A 0 means that there is no timeout.
 Node test: Grip and Release button Performs a Grip or Release test corresponding to the Grip mode selected.
 Wait for object detected Option enabling the Gripper to wait for an object detection before executing the next command in the program.
 Continuous grip Allows the vacuum gripper to perform suction while it moves an object from one place to another.